 Corporate philanthropy expresses and nourishes the cultural, artistic and humanist values that constitute the cornerstone of the identity of LVMH and its Maisons.
 They are an ideal expression of financial success.

-LVMH pursues an innovative and ambitious corporate philanthropy policy in support of the arts and culture, as well as medical, scientific and humanitarian causes.
-One of the cornerstones of the vision for LVMH articulated by Bernard Arnault, this commitment is pursued with a long-term perspective.
-A wide range of initiatives serving the general interest resonates with the creativity, excellence, innovation and desire to perpetuate unique skills and heritage that inspire the corporate spirit of all LVMH Maisons and unify them.
+LVMH pursues an innovative and ambitious corporate philanthropy policy in support of the arts and culture.
+A pillar of the vision for LVMH articulated by Bernard Arnault, this commitment is pursued with a long-term perspective.
+Support for a wide range of initiatives serving the general interest resonates with the creativity, excellence, innovation and desire to perpetuate unique skills and heritage that inspire the entrepreneurial spirit of all LVMH Maisons and unify them.

 LVMH has since the early 1990s developed a broad philanthropy program with a focus on several areas, notably promoting and sharing culture – with a special emphasis on youth – renovating and enriching historical heritage and supporting contemporary artistic creation.
 Support for more than 60 major exhibitions in France and around the world – from London to New York and from Shanghai to Moscow – has enabled millions of visitors to experience defining moments in the history of art and discover seminal artists who have changed the way we look at the world.
 In addition to past masters such as Matisse, Picasso, Van Gogh, Klein, Poussin, Cézanne or Giacometti, these events have also celebrated contemporary artists including Richard Serra, Annette Messager, Cindy Sherman, Olafur Eliasson, Jean-Michel Othoniel, Gerhard Richter, Christian Boltanski and others.